tomeir2105/stockops-collections/README.md

 | News Fetcher | Data Collection | Financial news aggregation | ✅ |
 | Stock Fetcher | Data Collection | Market data collection | ✅ |

+## CI Pipelines

+Pipeline definitions are now stored under `ci/jenkins/pipelines/` (one folder per pipeline).
+I moved the two pipeline files you added into:

+- `ci/jenkins/pipelines/netdata-fetcher/Jenkinsfile`
+- `ci/jenkins/pipelines/monitor-pods/Jenkinsfile`

+To install a pipeline manually in Jenkins:

+1. Multibranch pipeline: create a Multibranch Pipeline job that points to this repository (or the subfolder) — the job will pick up `Jenkinsfile` files in the pipeline folders.
+2. Seed/Job DSL: create a seed job that runs the Job DSL scripts and creates jobs pointing to the Jenkinsfile paths.
+3. Pipeline job: create a pipeline job and set the Pipeline script from SCM to the repo path `ci/jenkins/pipelines/<pipeline-name>/Jenkinsfile`.

+> Security: do not commit secrets.
+Use Jenkins credentials and reference them by ID in the Jenkinsfiles (the pipelines call `influxdb_token` credential).
+For automated installation, prefer Job DSL or a seed job that references credentials by ID.

 ---

 ## Collection Overview